scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 computational result.
 This is because all the distributed systems currently available require some amount of systems administration and often incur non-trivial setup time.
 In addition, most of the existing systems currently require some amount of rewriting of the original code :cite:`mehta2017comparative`.
 We believe an increase in execution time may be acceptable in some situations, if it can reduce the time spent on systems administration, setup and particularly on rewriting of existing code.
 For example, if the amount of time that a user will spend learning a new queueing system or batch processing language, and the amount of time that the user will spend rewriting their code for this system exceeds the time savings due to reduced execution time, then it will be advantageous to accept Cloudknot's suboptimal execution time in order to use its simplified API.
-Beginning Cloudknot users simply add an extra import statement, instantiate a :code:`Knot` object, call the :code:`map()` method, and wait for results.
-And because Cloudknot is built using Docker and the AWS Batch infrastructure, it can accomodate the needs of more advanced users who want to augment their Dockerfiles or specify instance types.
+Once they gain access to AWS Batch, beginning Cloudknot users simply add an extra import statement, instantiate a :code:`Knot` object, call the :code:`map()` method, and wait for results.
+And because Cloudknot is built using Docker and the AWS Batch infrastructure, it can accomodate the needs of more advanced users who want to augment their Docker files or specify instance types.

 Cloudknot trades runtime performance for development performance and is best used when development speed matters most.
 Its simple API makes